 Table of Contents

-In-spite of how well such an application is designed, its sheer size can lead to quite a few problems, such as: slow load times when the apps are used on resource constrained devices, inability for users to quickly locate certain functionalities, or the sheer amount of time and business resources it takes to build such applications.
+In spite of how well such an application is designed, its sheer size can lead to quite a few problems, such as slow load times when the apps are used on resource-constrained devices, the inability of users to quickly locate certain functionalities or the sheer amount of time and business resources it takes to build such applications.

 Microservices or the microservice architectural style is a development methodology wherein a single application is built out as a suite of small services, each running in its own process independently and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built to meet specific business or application needs while ensuring they are independently deployable by fully automated deployment machinery.

 Microservices are essentially the opposite of monoliths, which used to be the application architecture pattern of choice.
 A monolith application is built as a single, autonomous unit.
 As such, making changes to the application is slow as it affects the entire system, no matter how small the changes are.
 This is because modifications made to any section of code might require building and deploying an entirely new version of that application.
 Also, scaling specific functions of that application means you have to scale the entire application, not cool!

 On the other hand, the microservice architecture entails building an application as a suite of small services (microservices), with each service running in its own process and being independently deployable.
 They may be written in different programming languages or have different storage techniques which best optimize the role they play in the grand scheme of things.
 This results in systems that are scalable and extremely flexible, easy to build, and even easier to maintain.

 Monitoring microservices and apps compared to monolith apps requires a different monitoring approach.
 Check out one example of how Prometheus can be used to monitor a multiprocess multi-threaded web app here.
 Also, jump on to the MetricFire free trial, or book a demo to see how you can use MetricFire to monitor your microservices.